Up from Slavery: Washington and his critics

 Of course there were other participants in this discussion of the future of the African-American race, including that of W. H. Thomas, another African-American man.
 Thomas believed that African Americans were "deplorably bad" and that it would require a "miracle" to make any sort of progress.
 As in the case of Washington and DuBois, Washington and Thomas have areas of agreement, though DuBois would not so agree: that the best chance for an African American was in the areas of farming and country life.
 In some respects, it is hard to compare the two as each has different intentions.

 Similarly, Thomas Dixon, author of The Clansman (1905), began a newspaper controversy with Washington over the industrial system, most likely to encourage talk of his upcoming book.
 He characterized the newfound independence of Tuskegee graduates as inciting competition: "Competition is war….
 What will the [southern white man] do when put to the test?
 He will do exactly what his white neighbor in the North does when the Negro threatens his bread—kill him!"

 In popular culture

-In September 2011, a seven-part documentary television and DVD series was produced by LionHeart FilmWorks and director Kevin Hershberger using the title Up From Slavery.
-The 315-minute series is distributed by Mill Creek Entertainment.
-This series is not directly about the Booker T. Washington autobiography Up From Slavery, but tells the story of Black Slavery in America from the first arrival of African slaves at Jamestown in 1619 to the Civil War and the ratification of the 15th Amendment in 1870, which prohibits the government from denying a citizen the vote based on race, color, or previous condition of servitude (i.e., slavery), the third of the Reconstruction Amendments which finally ended the legitimacy of slavery in the United States.
+In September 2011, a seven-part documentary series was produced by LionHeart FilmWorks and distributed by Mill Creek Entertainment.
+The series is not a direct adaption of Booker T. Washington autobiography Up from Slavery, but tells the story of enslavement in America.
+It spans the timeline from the first arrival of enslaved Africans at Jamestown in 1619, to the American Civil War in 1861, to the ratification of the 15th Amendment in 1870.

+In 2024, a documentary titled Up from Slavery: The Story of Booker T. Washington came out by director Charles Dumas.
+He created a one man film that documented the life and education of Booker T. Washington.
+It has been rated as well written and well portrayed by critics, but is only accessible via his website.